MichaelSeitz98/enterprise-ai-project/docs/Price_Recommendation_Tool.md

 # Data extraction

-# Explorative Data Analysis
+## Exploratory Data Analysis

-To generate insights about the distribution of the extracted dataset, an exploratory data analysis was conducted using `ydata profiling`.
-The results of the flat rent data set can be found [here](https://michaelseitz98.github.io/enterprise-ai-project/eda-wue-rent-all.html).
+An exploratory data analysis was conducted using `ydata profiling` to generate insights about the distribution of the extracted dataset.
+The analysis focused on the flat rent data set, and the results can be accessed [here](https://michaelseitz98.github.io/enterprise-ai-project/eda-wue-rent-all.html).

-The exploratory data analysis involved utilizing statistical measures and visualizations to examine the dataset, aiding in understanding its structure, identifying patterns, and detecting potential issues.
-The analysis serves as a foundation for making informed decisions regarding feature engineering and modeling.
+The purpose of the exploratory data analysis was to gain an overview of the variables, identify missing values, assess class imbalance, and explore correlations among different variables.
+Statistical measures and visualizations were employed to understand the dataset's structure, uncover patterns, and identify potential issues.
+The analysis serves as a crucial step in the data exploration process, providing a foundation for informed decisions related to feature engineering and modeling.

 # Model Evaluation